Peppol PINT AE Explained: What UAE SMEs Need to Know in Plain English

 Without SmartFenek (or similar software), you'd have to:

 For an SME with dozens of invoices per month, this is a nightmare.
-SmartFenek costs AED 299/month and eliminates all of this friction.
+Get started — 30-day money-back guarantee and begin your e-invoicing readiness preparation today.

 The Bundle Advantage: GHG + E-Invoicing

-Here's a strategic insight: If your SME needs both GHG compliance (MOCCAE deadline: May 30, 2026) and e-invoicing compliance (FTA deadline: July 2027), buying both in the SmartFenek bundle saves you money.
+Here's a strategic insight: If your SME needs both GHG compliance (MOCCAE deadline: May 30, 2026) and e-invoicing compliance (FTA deadline: July 2027), the SmartFenek bundle covers both.
+Note: the E-Invoicing module is currently available via waitlist — join now to be notified when it launches.

-Over 12 months, that's AED 1,788 in savings.
-More importantly, both compliance workflows are in one platform, so your team learns one system instead of two.
+Both compliance workflows in one platform means your team learns one system instead of two.

 FAQ: Questions UAE SMEs Are Asking About Peppol